TVPlayerSupport/IPTVPlayerSupport/index.md

 3. or Click the Menu File -- and the subMenu Remove Channel From My Favorites.
 4. Once you add channels to My Favorites, it will show in the Playlist table.

-### Support multi Playlist files, How to remove a file from the TableView?
+### Support multi Playlists, How to remove a file from the TableView?

 1. Select the file you want delete in the Playlist TableView
 2. Click the Menu "File" (On the Top Left Corner)